Skip to Content

 Before filling the sink with enough water, it’s a wise idea to put a rubber mat on the bottom of the sink.
 That will stop your puppy from slipping.
 Also, place a filter in the drain to prevent dog hair from clogging it.

-Fill the sink with enough water that it touches your Pomeranian puppy’s elbows.
+Fill the sink with enough water to touch your Pomeranian puppy’s elbows.
 The water needs to be warm, not hot.
 Use your elbow to test it and adjust the warmth if needed.
 Put the towels, conditioner, and dog shampoo near the sink so it’s easy to grab them when needed.

 Bathing a Pomeranian Puppy

-Don’t call your puppy right before you want to give him a wash.
+Don’t call your puppy right before you want to wash him.
 Pick him up and wet his feet first.
-Then gently place him in the water, while talking in a soothing voice.
+Then gently place him in the water while talking in a soothing voice.

 Lift him up and softly wet his paws.
 Then slowly ease him into the water.

 Lift your Pomeranian out of the water and wrap him in a soft, clean towel.
-He will shake all the water off, so be ready to get a little wet.
+He will shake all the water off, so be ready to get wet.

 Caring for Your Puppy After Pomeranian Bath Time

-After taking your Pom pup out of the sink, here are several tasks to do.
+After taking your Pom pup out of the sink, here are several tasks:

-The number one task is to properly dry your puppy.
+The number one task is to dry your puppy properly.
 If you don’t dry him sufficiently, he can catch a cold, or skin irritation may develop.

-You may choose to dry your puppy with a towel, but it’s going to take a long time to ensure his coat is 100% dry.
-So, it’s better to pat him as dry as you can and then you can use a blow dryer for the final drying effort.
+You may choose to dry your puppy with a towel, but it will take a long time to ensure his coat is 100% dry.
+So, it’s better to pat him as dry as you can, and then you can use a blow dryer for the final drying effort.

-Apart from making sure your Pom is dry, you also need to look after his ears.
+Apart from ensuring your Pom is dry, you also need to look after his ears.
 If any moisture is left, it can cause an infection.
 Inspect his ears and use a special ear cleaner to help remove all debris and dirt.
 Then thoroughly clean his ears with cotton wool.

-Some owners of Pomeranians like putting cotton balls in the ears of their dogs prior to giving them a wash.
+Some owners of Pomeranians like putting cotton balls in the ears of their dogs prior to washing them.
 However, it’s unnecessary if you don’t wet his ears and clean and dry them properly after you’re done.

 After a bath, a Pomeranian puppy would normally tremble and shake for a little while.
 The very first bath is an extremely stressful experience for nearly all puppies.
 If your Pomeranian won’t stop shaking, it’s essential that you speak to the vet for advice.